The gender income gap, squared

 For questions like that, we have the Census Bureau.
 And we’ve had it for a long time — a census every ten years since the country was founded.
 So it was easy and quick to find answers not just for today, but going back to 1820:

-Though it might seem very abstract, the sex ratio is interesting to demographers because it actually says a lot about our societies.
+For demographers, the sex ratio can reveal all sorts of interesting trends in a society.
 It’s affected by cultural factors, like a preference for sons that results in sex-selective abortions.
 It’s affected by public health factors, like advances in life expectancy that disproportionately benefit older women.
 It’s affected by economic factors, like which industries are attracting immigration and who tends to work in them.

 In some countries, these factors add up to a really extreme skew — like the United Arab Emirates, where there are just 45 women for every hundred men.
 The U.S. has never had a skew like that.
 Whether there are 95 or 105 women for every hundred men is interesting on a historical scale, but you wouldn’t notice it in a crowded room.